The Hermit Buck: Tips for Hunting Shy, Old Deer

 More than ever, there’s a different kind of buck on the scene—a hermit, a recluse, a homebody.
 The likelihood that one of these shy, old brutes is camped out on your hunting ground right now is better than ever.
 But if you hunt this deer like any other buck, you may never see him.

-Meanwhile, as a buck ages, his living quarters shrink.
-In Dr. Mickey Hellickson's groundbreaking 1995 King Ranch telemetry study (updated in 2010), the average core area for older bucks was a mere 151 acres.
+As a buck ages, his living quarters shrink.
+In Dr. Mickey Hellickson’s groundbreaking 1995 King Ranch telemetry study, the average core area for older bucks was a mere 151 acres.
 Increasingly reclusive, some of these bucks do not run widely even during the rut.
 Every year, I hear more stories of docile, old bucks that virtually never leave some funky little spot.
-And I've arrowed two of them in the last three years, including a 179-inch 5-year-old that had dug in at an 80-acre farm I hunt.
+And I’ve arrowed a few of them, including a 179-inch 5-year-old that had dug in at an 80-acre farm I hunt.

 So the good news is that a monster may well be camped out on your turf, even if your turf isn’t large.
 And he’s not apt to disappear when the rut starts.
 The bad news: He’s constitutionally skittish, and the standard ploys probably won’t work.
 But these three specialized tactics can.